psychopy/psychopy/docs/source/builder/components/emotiv_record.rst

 Before you can connect Psychopy to Emotiv hardware, you need to register your AppId on the Emotiv website (https://emotiv.com) Goto My Account > Cortex Apps.
-There you will get a client_id and a client_secret that you need to copy into a file in your home directory.
+There you will get a client_id and a client_secret that you need to copy into a file called .emotiv_creds in your home directory.
 One line should have "client_id" (without the quotes) then a space and then the client_id, another line should have "client_secret" (without the quotes and then as space and then the client secret.
 A line beginning with a hash will be ignored. eg
 ---begin file ---
 # client_id and client_secret for Cortex application
 client_id abc123...